phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_removal.md

 | [Matplotlib](https://matplotlib.org/users/installing.html) | 3.0+ | `pip list \| grep matplotlib` |
 | [Colorspace](https://python-colorspace.readthedocs.io/en/latest/installation.html) or with [pip](https://pypi.org/project/colorspace/)| any | `pip list \| grep colorspace`|

-## Modeling traveling down the gradient with BNG
+## Modeling a decreasing ligand gradient with a BioNetGen function

-We have simulated how CheY-P changes when the cell moves up the attractant gradient.
-With higher concentrations, methylation states change so that they can compensate for the more ligand-receptor binding to restore the CheY phosphorylation level.
-What if the ligands are removed?
-Along with increased CheY-P because the cell needs to tumble more to "escape" from the wrong direction, we should see methylation states return to the level before the addition of ligands.
+We have simulated how the concentration of phosphorylated CheY changes when the cell moves up the attractant gradient.
+The concentration dips, but over time, methylation states change so that they can compensate for the increased ligand-receptor binding and restore the equilibrium of phosphorylated CheY.
+What if instead ligands are removed, as we would see if the bacterium is traveling *down* an attractant gradient?
+We might imagine that we would see an increase in phosphorylated CheY to increase tumbling and change course, followed by a return to steady-state.
+But is this what we will see?

-First create a copy of the adaptation model `adaptation.bngl`, name it `removal.bngl`.

-To simulate the removal of ligand, or the traveling down the gradient, we will add a "fake reaction" that the ligand disappear with a certain rate.
-Add this rule within the `reaction rules` section.
+To simulate the cell traveling down an attractant gradient, we will add a kill reaction removing unbound ligand at a constant rate.
+To do so, we will add the following rule within the `reaction rules` section.

 ~~~ ruby
 #Simulate ligand removal
 LigandGone: L(t) -> 0 k_gone
 ~~~

-In `parameters` section, we define the `k_gone` to be 0.3 first and thus d[L]/dt = -0.3[L].
-By integration, we can represent the concentration as [L] = 10<sup>7</sup>e<sup>-0.3t</sup>.
-We will also change the initial ligand concentration to be 1e7.
+In the `parameters` section, we start by defining `k_gone` to be 0.3, so that d[*L*]/dt = -0.3[*L*].
+The solution of this differential equation is [*L*] = 10<sup>7</sup>e<sup>-0.3<em>t</em></sup>.
+We will also change the initial ligand concentration (`L0`) to be `1e7`.
 Thus, the concentration of ligand becomes so low that ligand-receptor binding reaches 0 within 50 seconds.

 ~~~ ruby
 k_gone 0.3
 L0 1e7
 ~~~

-We will set the initial concentrations of all `seed species` to be the final concentrations of the simulation result for our `adaptation.bngl` model, and see if our simulation can restore them to the inital concentrations of the `adaptation.bngl` model.
+We will set the initial concentrations of all `seed species` to be the final steady-state concentrations from the result for our `adaptation.bngl` model, and see if after reducing the concentration of unbound ligand gradually, the simulation can restore these concentrations to steady-state.

-Go to the `adaptation.bngl` model, and set `L0` as `1e7`.
-Also include concentration of each combination of methylation state and ligand binding state of the receptor complex as `observables`.
-(Concentration of other sepcies are already restored to original state when adapting, like CheY-P).
-Run the simulation.
-Go to `RuleBender-workspace/PROJECT_NAME/results/adaptation/` and find the simulation result at the final time point.
+First, visit the `adaptation.bngl` model and add the concentration for each combination of methylation state and ligand binding state of the receptor complex to the `observables` section.
+Then run this simulation with `L0` equal to `1e7`.

+When the simulation is finished, visit `RuleBender-workspace/PROJECT_NAME/results/adaptation/` and find the simulation result at the final time point.

-Input those concentrations to the `seed species` section of our `removal.bngl` model.
+When the model finishes running, input the final concentrations of molecules to the `seed species` section of our `removal.bngl` model.
+Here is what we have.

 ~~~ ruby
 begin seed species